 This is the main reason why “falling back” causes so many problems for parents, and why we hear about it often in our Helpdesk each fall.
 The end of daylight saving time causes most children to wake earlier than usual, and that in turn throws off naps and bedtime, and this turns into a relentless cycle of overtired crankiness from which it can feel very difficult to escape.

-Daylight Saving and Your Baby or Toddler’s Sleep: How To Manage “Falling Back”
+Daylight Saving and Your Baby or Toddler’s Sleep: 4 Tips for Managing “Falling Back”

 …then it may be just fine to do nothing at all.
 Your baby will probably have a few “off” days, sleep-wise, after the time change, but since he’s adaptable, he’ll likely adjust without issue.